Oliver Jones (pianist)

-Oliver Theophilus Jones, (born September 11, 1934) is a Canadian jazz pianist, organist, composer and arranger.
+Oliver Theophilus Jones (September 11, 1934 – July 22, 2026) was a Canadian jazz pianist, organist, composer and arranger.

 In 2023, he was inducted into the Canadian Music Hall of Fame.

 Musical career

-Born in Little Burgundy, Montreal, Quebec, to Barbadian parents, Oliver Jones began his playing piano at the age of five, studying with Mme Bonner in Little Burgundy's Union United Church, made famous by Trevor W. Payne's Montreal Jubilation Gospel Choir.
+Oliver Theophilus Jones was born in Little Burgundy, Montreal, Quebec, on September 11, 1934, to Barbadian parents.
+He began playing piano at the age of five, studying with Mme Bonner in Little Burgundy's Union United Church, made famous by Trevor W. Payne's Montreal Jubilation Gospel Choir.
 He continued to develop his talent through his studies with Oscar Peterson's sister, Daisy Peterson Sweeney, starting at eight years old.
-In addition to performing at Union United Church when he was a child, he also performed a solo novelty act at the Cafe St. Michel as well as other clubs and theaters in the Montreal area.
+In addition to performing at Union United Church when he was a child, he also performed a solo novelty act at the Café St. Michel as well as other clubs and theatres in the Montreal area.
 "I had a trick piano act, dancing, doing the splits, playing from underneath the piano, or with a sheet over the keys."

-He started his early touring in Vermont and Quebec with a band called Bandwagon, and in 1953–63 played mainly in the Montreal area, with tours in Quebec.
+Jones started his early touring in Vermont and Quebec with a band called Bandwagon, and in 1953–63 played mainly in the Montreal area, with tours in Quebec.

 From 1964 to 1980, Jones was music director for the Jamaican calypso singer Kenny Hamilton, based out of Puerto Rico.

 In late 1980, he teamed up with Montreal's Charlie Biddle, working in and around local clubs and hotel lounges in Montreal.
-Jones was resident pianist at Charlie Biddle's jazz club 'Biddles' from 1981 to 1986.
+Jones was resident pianist at Charlie Biddle's jazz club, "Biddles", from 1981 to 1986.
 His first album, Live at Biddles recorded in 1983, was the first record on the Justin Time record label.

 By the mid-1980s, he was travelling throughout Canada, appearing at festivals, concerts and clubs, either as a solo artist or with a trio: Skip Bey, Bernard Primeau, and Archie Alleyne.
 His travels also took him to Europe during this period.

-His tour of Nigeria was the subject of a 1990 National Film Board of Canada documentary, Oliver Jones in Africa.
-His music also appears in the NFB animated short film, Black Soul.
-In 1998, Jones wrote, arranged and performed the original score to the documentary film, Season of Change (Rightime Productions) about Jackie Robinson's season with the Montreal Royals baseball club in 1946.
-In 2011 he was one of the big names on the line up of the P.E.I.
-Jazz and Blues Festival at Charlottetown.
-Jones was headliner for the Jazz Sudbury Festival 2013, held from Sept.
-6-8, 2013.
+His tour of Nigeria was the subject of a 1990 National Film Board of Canada (NFB) documentary, Oliver Jones in Africa.
+His music also appears in the NFB animated short film Black Soul.
+In 1998, Jones wrote, arranged and performed the original score to the documentary film Season of Change (Rightime Productions) about Jackie Robinson's season with the Montreal Royals baseball club in 1946.
+In 2011, he was one of the big names on the lineup of the P.E.I.
+Jazz and Blues Festival of Charlottetown.
+Jones was headliner for the Jazz Sudbury Festival 2013, held in September 6–8, 2013.

 Educator

-Jones taught music at Laurentian University 1987-1995, at McGill University 1988-1995.
+Jones taught music at Laurentian University from 1987 to 1995, and at McGill University from 1988 to 1995.

-In 2009, Jones mentored jazz artist Dione Taylor through the Governor General's Performing Arts Awards (GGPAA) Mentorship Program.
-The program pairs a mid-career artist with a past GGPAA recipient.
-The two artists work together to learn and grow from each other's experiences.
+In 2009, Jones mentored jazz artist Dione Taylor through the Governor General's Performing Arts Award (GGPAA) Mentorship Program.
+The program pairs a mid-career artist with a past GGPAA recipient; the two artists work together to learn and grow from each other's experiences.

+Death

+Jones died at a hospital in Montreal on July 22, 2026, at the age of 91.